 4. A large number of participants

 Most free video conferencing apps limit the number of participants to around 8 people, making meeting with your entire team impossible for companies with a large number of remote employees and offices.
-Lifesize allows up to 300 video participants per meeting with the ability to live stream large group conferences to 10,000 concurrent viewers.
+Lifesize allows up to 300 video participants per online meeting with the ability to live stream large group conferences to 10,000 concurrent viewers.

 5. Ability to connect multiple meeting rooms